andrewedbert/Final_Project_JCDS/README.md

 The dataset used for model training is obtainable from [kaggle](https://www.kaggle.com/uciml/mushroom-classification) with original research data from several universities in [UCI Machine Learning Repositories](https://archive.ics.uci.edu/ml/datasets/Mushroom).
 Three machine learning models were used and compared through, they are:

-1. Logistic Regression
-2. K-Nearest Neighbour (KNN)
+1. K-Nearest Neighbour (KNN)
-3. Random Forest Classifier
+2. Random Forest Classifier

-After comparing the three models, Random Forest Classifier was chosen to process all the mushroom data up until the prediction due to higher model score compared to both Logistic Regression and K-Nearest Neighbour.
+After comparing two models, Random Forest Classifier was chosen to process all the mushroom data up until the prediction due to higher model score compared to K-Nearest Neighbour.
 The front-end interface was made with the help of [Flask](https://palletsprojects.com/p/flask/) and other miscellaneous things.

 As the preparation, the dataset were all cleaned, and visualised with the help of [Pandas](https://pandas.pydata.org/) and [Matplotlib](https://matplotlib.org/).
 The model were dumped using joblib by *MushroomsMachineLearning.ipynb*.
 Further on, the barplot which is available on the prediction page were made by utilizing [Seaborn](https://seaborn.pydata.org/)